dimkijeee/BS_Academy_Parking/README.md

 Class Parking use programing-pattern singleton.
 Work of parking is multi-thread.
 It contains fields, properties and methods which are neccesary in task.
 Before first use we need to initialize parking by using special method - Initialize.
 During execution parking use 3 threads - Logging(Work with file "Transactions.log"), WorkOfParking(Withdraw money for parking), Main thread - for interaction with user.
+Method Start starting work of parking.
+Method End ending work of parking.
+Method Work set up multi-threading.
 **Class Menu.**
 Class Menu created as user-interface.
 Encapsulates work of parking.